Salinas Child Custody Attorney

-How to Get Full Custody of Your Child in California
+How to Get Full Custody of Your Child in CA

 In California, both biological parents have visitation rights to their

 After a divorce or separation, a parent may seek sole or joint custody from the courts based on a number

 of circumstances.
 It is the judge’s job to decide what is in the

 child custody lawyers can assist you with your child custody case.
 Call

 Why Should I Hire an Attorney?

 Because family situations can change, it is important to have a legal plan